-Bravo! hosts a variety of free performances like these in addition to their regular concert schedule in Vail each summer.
-They also have things like the “Instrument Petting Zoo” where kids can get hands on with real instruments and the occasional Free Family Concert.
-What was really cool about the Public Performance today – aside from the music – was listening to the musicians talk about when they first started playing, their backgrounds and their instruments.
+Bravo! hosts a variety of free performances like this, in addition to its regular concert schedule in Vail each summer.
+It also has events like the “Instrument Petting Zoo” where kids can get hands on with real instruments, and the occasional Free Family Concert.
+What was really cool about the Public Performance that day – aside from the music – was listening to the musicians talk about when they first started playing, their backgrounds and their instruments.
 The oldest was a violin from 1704 made by a master from Italy, but all of the instruments had fascinating histories.

 There are other great free cultural events in Vail to take advantage of all summer.
 Here are just a few:

-Sundays – Jazz at the Market takes place as part of the Vail Farmers’ Market and Vail Jazz Foundation
+- Sundays – Jazz at the Market takes place as part of the Vail Farmers’ Market and Vail Jazz Foundation

-Tuesdays – Hot Summer Nights concerts featuring a different genre each week – rock, jazz, funk, bluegrass, reggae, etc.
+- Tuesdays – Hot Summer Nights concerts featuring a different genre each week – rock, jazz, funk, bluegrass, reggae, etc.

-Thursdays (August) – Jazz at Vail Square highlights great jazz groups leading up to the Annual Labor Day Vail Jazz Party
+- Thursdays – Jazz at Vail Square highlights great jazz groups leading up to the Annual Labor Day Vail Jazz Party

 Also, watch for free around-town performances in Vail Village and Lionshead as part of the Vail International Dance Festival each August.